Making Balanced Headphone Cables

 4 Right -

 If your cable has a foil or braided shield verify it is not connected to the TRRS plug's "Sleeve" connector (see photo below).
-The cable's shield should not be connected to anything at either end of the cable.
 If you are making a TRRS to XLR adapter cable you can connect the cable's shield to the XLR's ground lug.

 Signal & XLR pin number to the 4 parts of the TRRS plug.
 HiFiMAN uses a 3.5mm TRRS plug.